-Within the narrative of John’s vision, the millennium is preceded by the judgment of the “beast” and the “false prophet” in 19:11-21.
-The implicit assumption behind the titles ascribed to each of the major millennial views is that the thousand-year reign of Revelation 20 should be defined by its relation to Christ’s second advent, which most readers have located in chapter 19.
-But is this a good assumption to make?
-Does Revelation 19:11-21 actually refer to the same event spoken of in other NT texts like 1 Thessalonians 4:18, i.e. the bodily return of Christ?
+Revelation 20 doesn’t stand on its own.
+Within the narrative of John’s vision, the millennium is preceded by the judgment of the “beast” (the Roman Empire) and the “false prophet” (the Caesar Cult) in 19:11-21.
+Traditionally, the thousand-year reign of Revelation 20 has been defined by its relation to Christ’s second advent, which most readers have located in chapter 19.
+But is that what John intended?
+Does the vision of the rider on the white horse refer to the same climactic event which we see in places like Acts 1:11 and 1 Thessalonians 4:18, that is, the bodily return of Christ?
 I don’t believe so.

 At this point even most amillennialists have been guilty of confusing the visionary and symbolical levels of the text with the referential level by their insistence that this scene portrays a more or less literal forecast of historical events.
 Clearly, the messianic portrait of 19:11-16 has a more direct correspondence to its referent than the vision of the slain lamb in chapter 5, since it describes Christ with the physical characteristics of a human being.
 But both descriptions are symbolic in the sense that they are visionary images written up with multiple echoes of biblical and post-biblical tradition, which means that we should not assume photographic realism as much as impressionistic and kaleidoscopic depictions of reality.
 John’s visionary experience contains images and narrative that represent, i.e. are symbolic, of things and events that existed, exist, or will exist in the real world.
 But his experience and the images themselves should not be confused with the realities which they represent.